tobento-ch/service-pagination/README.md

 # Getting started

-Add the latest version of the Language service project running this command.
+Add the latest version of the Pagination service project running this command.

 ```
-composer require tobento/service-language
+composer require tobento/service-pagination
 ```

 ## Requirements